skante93/workflows/collaboration/workshop/README.md

 ## Context

+This is a workflow component (WFC2) of the [Collaboration through TeraLab Marketplace](../) worfklow.

 The App is "Algorun" and as of now (Nov 2020), the App is available [here](https://ws67-af-portal.tl.teralab-datascience.fr/workshop/items/5fb633ea4f5aa7013ddae944) and one its instances is running [here](https://ws67-af-portal.tl.teralab-datascience.fr/workshop/items/5fbd1a6d4f5aa7013ddae94a).

 We are going to cover how you can use it in workshop mode with a video showing the whole process.